j0ntsang/resume/README.md

 - Developed Avenue’s A-List membership portal for Avenue Calgary magazine
 - Engineered mobile-first, responsive interfaces using static desktop prototypes
-- Built a User Interface (UI) component library to streamline development and enable future growth
 - Implemented authentication workflows for registration, verification, and password handling
 - Created a Content Management System (CMS) for managing event-to-event and event-to-partner mapping
 - Developed logic for dynamic categorization of events based on ticket sales, popularity, and availability